Ruchielle/Employee-Performance-and-Workforce-Productivity-Analytics/README.md

  - Average Performance Score — Measures the average employee performance score.
  - Average Absence Days — Measures the average number of absence days.

+### Data Cleaning and Transformation
+ - Column Review
+The dataset was reviewed to understand the structure and relevance of each field before analysis.

+ - The original dataset contained 11 columns:
+Employee ID,
+Age,
+Gender,
+Department,
+Job Level,
+Salary,
+Years at Company,
+Performance Score,
+Promotion Date,
+Absence Days,
+Work Location,
+The Work Location field was later renamed Work Mode.

+ - Renamed Columns
+     - Work Location to Work Mode
+The field originally identified as Work Location was renamed to Work Mode to provide clearer terminology for the employee work arrangement categories.

+ - Handled Missing Values
+       - The dataset was reviewed for missing values during the Power Query data quality process.
+        - The data was checked to make sure there were no missing records affecting the analysis.

+ - Duplicate Check
+A data quality review was performed as part of the preparation process.
+The dataset was checked for duplicate entries to ensure data integrity.

+ - Data Type Corrections
+      - Data types were reviewed during the Power Query preparation process to ensure correct formatting.
+The project specifically required validation of fields such as:
+ Promotion Date,
+ Age,
+ Salary,
+ Years at Company,
+ Performance Score,
+ Absence Days,
+ Invalid Values,
+ The dataset was reviewed for data quality and consistency issues.
+ Text consistency and promotion date consistency were specifically reviewed during the preparation process to ensure all fields were written and formatted correctly.

+ - Calculated Columns and Analytical Fields
+The following analytical fields were created to support the dashboard:

+     - Performance Category: Classifies employees based on Performance Score:
+           - Low: ≤ 2
+           - Average: 3
+           - High: ≥ 4

+     - Job Level Category: Groups job levels into distinct categories based on their numerical ranking:
+           - Entry: Level 1
+           - Mid: Level 2
+           - Senior: Level 3

+     - Years Group: Groups employee servive year at the into ranges:
+           - 0–5
+           - 6–10
+          - 11–15
+          - 16–20 years

+     - Promotion Year: Extracts the year from Promotion Date to support analysis of promotion trends over time.